Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/Ansible/Unit-Test/README.md

 # Introduction

-Unit tests are small isolated tests that target a specific library or module.Unit testing in Ansible refers to testing individual Ansible modules, roles, or playbooks in isolation to ensure they behave as expected.
-While Ansible itself doesn't provide a built-in framework for unit testing like traditional programming languages, there are several strategies and tools you can use to perform unit testing in Ansible.
+Unit tests are small isolated tests that target a specific library or module.Ansible unit testing is a critical aspect of ensuring the reliability and quality of Ansible playbooks and roles.
+Unit testing involves testing individual components or units of Ansible code in isolation to verify that they function correctly.Implementing unit tests for Ansible playbooks and roles helps streamline the development process, enhance code quality, and promote collaboration among team members.
+It also provides confidence that changes to the codebase will not inadvertently introduce regressions or break existing functionality.

 ***